-- Make sure the bar clamp nuts are tight and there are no loose parts. - · Make sure the guide bar and chain are secure.
+- Make sure the bar clamp nut is tight and there are no loose parts. - Make sure the guide bar and chain are secure. - Make sure bar clamp screw is tight.

-KNOW YOUR CHAIN SAW (See Fig. 17)
+KNOW YOUR CHAIN SAW (Fig. 17)

 READ THIS OPERATOR'S MANUAL AND SAFETY RULES BEFORE OPERATING YOUR CHAIN SAW.
-Compare the illustrations with your unit to familiarize yourself with the location of the various controls and adjustments.
+Compare the illustrations with your unit to familiarize yourself with the location of various controls and adjustments.
 Save this manual for future reference.

-The STOP SWITCH is used to stop the engine.
+The ON/STOP SWITCH is used to stop the engine.